 Grant Description:

-The University Of Arizona Reducing Family Stress Sustainable Community Project uses a two-generation approach that is both trauma informed and grounded in a theoretical framework of the Family Stress Model, recognizing that economic stressors contribute to adverse parenting.
-This project uses a multifaceted program model alongside research-based curricula (e.g., Positive Discipline of Teens and Building Financial Security) and experiential learning to foster positive parent–child interactions, improve the emotional and financial well-being of the family, and increase positive parenting practices that result in financial socialization within the family unit.
-We enhance family connectedness to community resources by promoting interface between families and the local social support system and help develop opportunities for positive youth development through 4-H programming.
-This CYFAR program serves 60–70 families annually with family-centered, intergenerational, and community-engaged programming with an emphasis on positive parenting of teens, financial literacy/parenting, youth financial education, and community connectedness.
-Educators are bilingual, and materials are available in Spanish and English; curricula, materials, and program delivery will be culturally respectful and appropriate for the audience; and best practices in program delivery will be followed.
-The Community Research, Evaluation, and Development team at the University of Arizona provides program evaluation oversight.
-Sustainability focuses on developing long-term relationships with Extension for continued program outreach and fostering the development of 4-H Clubs.
+The University of Arizona Reducing Family Stress Sustainable Community Project uses a two-generation approach grounded in the Family Stress Model, recognizing that economic stressors contribute to challenges in parenting.
+This project uses a multifaceted program model alongside research-based curricula (e.g., Positive Discipline of Teens and Building Financial Security) and experiential learning to foster positive parent–child interactions, improve the emotional and financial well-being of families, and increase positive parenting practices that support financial socialization within the family unit.
+The program enhances family connectedness to community resources by promoting connections between families and the local support system and helps develop opportunities for positive youth development through 4-H programming.

 Contact(s):